Airborne radioactivity increase in Europe in autumn 2017: Radioactivity detected

-An assessment of the French nuclear safety institute IRSN indicated that while there was no health risk for the vast majority of people in Europe, the radioactive quantity released was significant, estimated from 100 to 300 terabecquerels, which would require an evacuation of people from a radius of several kilometers from the source, as yet then unidentified.
+An assessment of the French nuclear safety institute IRSN indicated that while there was no health risk for the vast majority of people in Europe, the radioactive quantity released was significant—estimated from 100 to 300 terabecquerels—which would require an evacuation of people from a radius of several kilometers from the as-yet-unidentified source.
 The source of the aforementioned 100–300 TBq activity corresponds approximately to 1–3 grams of the ruthenium-106 isotope.

 Possible source

 The 1940s-1950s era and still most common PUREX separation process for uranium and plutonium from spent nuclear fuel.
 Variations of the process have and continue to find applications in many facilities such as La Hague in the manufacture of MOX reactor fuel, where reactor-grade plutonium is reused as fuel and likewise in the extraction of weapons grade plutonium, in the legacy B205 facility in Britain and the Mayak facility in Russia.

 While the release of the noble gas isotope krypton-85 is routine during nuclear reprocessing, the noble metal ruthenium, which is generated in a fission product yield rate of from 0.39% to 3.103% of every fission of a nucleus of uranium or plutonium respectively, is by contrast generally in metallic form, with a high boiling point of 4150 C in spent fuel.
 Owing to the ionizing radiation environment of spent fuel and the entry of oxygen, however, radiolysis reactions can make the more volatile compound ruthenium(VIII) oxide, which has a boiling point of approximately 40 C and is a strong oxidizer, reacting with virtually any fuel/hydrocarbon.
 The use of a solution of tributyl phosphate in the hydrocarbons kerosene or dodecane, is frequent - as part of the nuclear reprocessing method known as PUREX.
 Ru-106 has been accidentally released to the atmosphere through this pathway in the past, such as the UK's B204 reprocessing incident in 1973, where 34 employees were exposed.

-With corrosion of the fuel rod-cladding in the MAGNOX-reactor, spent fuel pools (an issue in the British case, due to the selection of magnesium for the coating on the fuel rods), reprocessing needed to occur within a few months at the B205 facility; most other facilities (like the French La Hague) place the spent-fuel in spent fuel pools for about a decade, until the Ru-106, which has a half-life of ~ 1 year, has safely decayed into Rh-106 and finally the stable Pd-106.
+With corrosion of the fuel rod-cladding in the MAGNOX-reactor, spent fuel pools (an issue in the British case, due to the selection of magnesium for the coating on the fuel rods), reprocessing needed to occur within a few months at the B205 facility; most other facilities (like the French La Hague) place the spent-fuel in spent fuel pools for about a decade, until the Ru-106, which has a half-life of ~ 1 year, has safely decayed into rhodium Rh-106 and finally the stable palladium Pd-106.
 All attempts at PUREX to less aged spent-fuel need to take into account the presence of the oxidative and volatile ruthenium(VIII) oxide.

 A nuclear fuel rod assembly bundle being inspected before entering a reactor.